inertya/spec/src/common/queries.md

 A *query* is the process of asking a server for its protocol version and status.

-Queries allow any client, launcher, website, etc. to answer a couple questions about any inertya server:
+Queries allow any client, launcher, website, etc. to check any inertya server's PV and status.

-### Payloads
+## Payload

 The server responds with a payload.
 The payload content is PV-specific.
-Refer to individual protocol version specifications (under 'query payload') for more information.
+Refer to individual protocol version specifications (under 'query payload') for more information on that PV's payload.

+### Maximum Payload Length

+The maximum length of any payload is 2^24^ (16,777,216) bytes.
+It is an error if a server's query response payload length field exceeds this.

+This is meant to prevent [memory exhaustion][wp-exhaustion-attack] attacks.

 ## Process